Leasw144/intention-timer-2005-FE/README.md

 * Provided project manager with links to DTR and Repo.
 * We agreed that our schedules lined up with little or no interference for project work on weekday evenings and weekends and any other allotted work time in our daily schedules.
 * Utilizing kanban in the project pages for tracking and organization of project.
-* Immediately began work on Iteration 0 with driver/navigator, copious git commits.
+* Immediately began work on Iteration 0 with driver/navigator, copious git commits(throughout).
-Thursday we completed Iteration 1 with driver/navigator(Steph driving), git commits/push/pull.
-Today, Friday, we are completing Iteration 2, driver/navigator.
-See project pages for Iter2 details.
-Sunday we began work around 11:30am to 3:30pm (poms included) on Iteration 3, driver/navigator and a little bit of divide and conquer, research, pseudo-coding our own ideas for the iteration.
-Coming together and trying various set ups to get the dom/browser working effectively with understandable DRY code in main.js completed the iteration, start on Iteration 4 tomorrow/Sunday.
+* Tuesday/Wednesday we focused Iteration 0-1 with primarily driver/navigator with html/css Steph/Linus and Jeff but Jeff also beginning work on Timer research and breakdown and all of us beginning to look at Iteration2.
+* Thursday we broke down Iteration2: Form Functionality into its features and split those up between the group.
+* Friday/weekend: Steph worked on Exercise, Meditate, or Study button functions, and CSS for the associated border and icon change of colors to give a visual indication that it has been selected.
+Jeff worked on the form functionality and all of its inputs requirements - with minutes and seconds fields only accept numbers, and no "e" in the user inputs.
+Linus took on the functionality of the start activity button and all of its features.
+We did divide and conquer for some of this and then would come back together for help and driver/navigator sessions to check our code and troubleshoot.
+* Tuesday and Wednesday have proved to be our most effective driving days with crunch time approaching focus was strong and team effort was present.
+Everyone working well together.
+* Finishing up input details to bring us to the new page with the timer and start button present - troubleshooting through many glitches, using dev tools, google, codepen, rocks, mentors, etc.
-Sunday we focused on Iteration 4 and began the day together at 3pm until about 5:30pm with driver/navigator, getting stuck and taking a long break.
-During off-time (late night/early mornings), divide and conquer approach was used, working on various parts of iterations 0 - 3.
+* During off-time (late night/early mornings), divide and conquer approach was used, working on various parts of iterations 0 - 3.
-Monday/Tuesday we worked on and completed iteration 5 and looked through additional features, played around with mouseover/hover event for the mini pictures.
-Josh got the savedView display to work in rows instead of columns(by saving it in the correct section of innerHTML).
-Refactoring.
+* Refactoring.